 - Apple iOS phones and tablets

 - Changhong, Haier, Hisense, Insignia, JVC, Konka, LG, Panasonic, Philips, Samsung, Sharp, Skyworth, Sony, TCL, and Vizio Smart TVs

-- Comcast X1, Cox Contour, Dish Network, Nvidia Shield, and Tivo media players, and set-top boxes
+- Comcast X1, Cox Contour, Dish Network, Nvidia Shield, Tivo, and Xiaomi media players, and set-top boxes

 - Google Chromecast

 - LG, Panasonic Samsung, and Sony Blu-ray players

 - Xbox 360, Xbox One, and Xbox Series X/S